expo/expo/docs/versions/v21.0.0/guides/configuration.md

       An array that contains Associated Domains for the standalone app.

+   - `splash` *Experimental*

+      Configuration for loading and splash screen for standalone iOS apps.

+       - `backgroundColor`

+          Color to fill the loading screen background 6 character long hex color string, eg: `'#000000'`

+       - `resizeMode`

+          Determines how the `image` will be displayed in the splash loading screen.
+Must be one of `cover` or `contain`, defaults to `contain`. cover, contain

+       - `image`

+          Local path or remote url to an image to fill the background of the loading screen.
+Image size and aspect ratio are up to you.
+Must be a .png.

+       - `tabletImage`

+          Local path or remote url to an image to fill the background of the loading screen.
+Image size and aspect ratio are up to you.
+Must be a .png.

 - `android`

    **Standalone Apps Only**.
 Android standalone app specific configuration